Allaman/knowledge.rootknecht.net/pages/01.home/devops/item.md

 ## Preface

-DevOps can usually unleash its full potential in combination with [Cloud Computing](#cloud-computing) and [Infrastructure as Coe](#infrastructure-as-code), which are described in the following article as well.
+DevOps can usually unleash its full potential in combination with [Cloud Computing](#cloud-computing) and [Infrastructure as Code](#infrastructure-as-code), which are described in the following article as well.

 ## Terms and definitions
 !
 Disclaimer